strawberry-smog/AO3-scrape-bookmarklet/README.md

 # AO3-scrape-bookmarklet
 Scrape filter information from an AO3 tag page using artoo.js and export it as a .csv.
+Created with the [artoo.js bookmarklet generator](https://medialab.github.io/artoo/generator/).

 > [!Important]
 > I have only tested this on Firefox.
 I also don't know anything about Javascript so I can't help if you have any problems.
 This probably doesn't work on mobile.